 We are looking for bright, ambitious and creative applicants who are ready to navigate complex policy problems and drive positive global change.
-UBC’s Master of Public Policy and Global Affairs (MPPGA) program will equip you with the critical knowledge, skills and experience you need to drive positive policy change in industry, government and non-profits anywhere in the world.
+UBC’s Master of Public Policy and Global Affairs (MPPGA) program will equip you with the critical knowledge, skills, and experience you need to drive positive policy change in industry, governments, and non-profits anywhere in the world.

-Are you coming from another region of the world?
-At UBC, international students make up approximately 26 percent of the graduate student body.
-We value this diversity and take steps to encourage and support applicants from any background to our program.
+Are you from another region of the world?
+We value the diversity that our students bring from across Canada and the world and take steps to encourage and support applicants from any background to our program.
 Click to open the infographic.

 Tackling today’s global issues requires diverse thinking, creative problem-solving and rigorous academic training.
 As the MPPGA program is rooted in a multidisciplinary approach to policy challenges, we welcome applicants from a variety of undergraduate degree programs.
 Your four-year undergraduate degree is a foundational component in your application to the MPPGA program.
 The program looks to you, the applicant, to demonstrate how your degree has prepared you for success in this program.

-Past and current students in the program come from a variety of academic backgrounds, which include (but are not limited to) political science, religion studies, law, economics, urban design, international relations, and engineering.
+Past and current students in the program come from a variety of academic backgrounds, which include (but are not limited to) political science, international relations, economics, law, urban design, and engineering.

 Normally, applicants for a master's degree program must hold the academic equivalent of a four-year bachelor's degree from UBC including one of the following:

 - A minimum overall average in the B+ range (76% at UBC) in third- and fourth-year courses.

 - Academic standing with at least 12 credits of third- or fourth-year courses in the A grade range (80% or higher at UBC) in the field of study.